KamilSadlocha/KamilSadlocha/README.md

-🔭 I’m currently working on getting my first commercial experience as Junior Full Stack Developer / Junior Java Developer.
+🔭 I’m currently working on getting my first commercial experience as Junior Full Stack Developer / Junior Java Developer.</br>
-🌱 I’m currently deepening my knowledge of React and Spring Boot.
+🌱 I’m currently deepening my knowledge of React and Spring Boot.</br>
-🤝 I’m looking for help with my first big solo project called Retro Archive.
+🤝 I’m looking for help with my first big solo project called Retro Archive.</br>
 👯 I am willing to take part in projects related to Java, Spring Boot or PostgreSQL.
-I am particularly interested in projects that will allow me to apply and develop my backend skills in practice.
+I am particularly interested in projects that will allow me to apply and develop my backend skills in practice.</br>
-💬 Ask me about React, Java, Spring Boot, Hibernate, PostgreSQL, or any other technologies I've worked with.
+💬 Ask me about React, Java, Spring Boot, Hibernate, PostgreSQL, or any other technologies I've worked with. </br>
 ⚡ Fun fact: Spring and summer - hiking tours.
-Autumn and winter - Spotify and retro games.
+Autumn and winter - Spotify and retro games.</br>